10 Supplements for Celiac Disease

 This is not to be confused with glutamine peptides as these are typically derived from wheat and are the precursors to L-Glutamine.

-- Make sure your supplements are gluten-free
+- Make sure your supplements say “gluten-free” or even better, “certified gluten-free”

 - ALWAYS talk to your health care providers before starting any new supplement.

 As always, when sourcing your supplements make sure to do your own diligent research on whether or not they meet your own personal safety standards.
-The supplements linked in this post are mere suggestions but ingredients can change so make sure you are doing your own research ad consulting with your health-care team before making purchases.
+The supplements linked in this post are mere suggestions but ingredients can change so make sure you are doing your own research and consulting with your health-care team before making purchases.

 This post (and any other post on this site) is NOT to take the place of medical advice from your health care team.
 Always consult your health care team before making changes to your diet and taking supplements.